atharvaweling/stat390-f24-team5/kyla_bruno/Week8_Presentation7/README.md

 ##### Run Master Script
 5. In toolbar, click "Automate" --> "Project scripts" --> `1 master script`
-6. Click three dots in bottom right of box --> Click "Run for project (without saving)" --> hit ">>" in center to select all images --> click "OK"
+6. Click three dots in bottom right of box --> Click "Run for project" --> hit ">>" in center to select all images --> click "OK"
 	- wait for batch processing to complete
 7. Close the script editor
 	- *Optional: review annotations